 You'll notice the absence of an ingredient that many sloppy joe recipes often require.
 That's right these are no ketchup sloppy joes!
 I'm just not a ketchup fan.
 I'd also argue that these no ketchup sloppy joes are a tish healthier than recipes that use ketchup because there's less sugar (I'm not a nutritionist, that's just an assumption).

-Chips and pickles are a given, but you might also want to try serving Smoky Chipotle Sloppy Joes with these slammin’ sides:
+Chips and pickles are a given, but you might also want to serve Smoky Chipotle Sloppy Joes with these slammin’ sides:

-What toppings go good with Chipotle Sloppy Joes?
+What toppings can I put on Sloppy Joes?

 - Cheese (any good melting cheese like cheddar or pepper jack)

 - Banana peppers

 - Chips (put potato chips on a sandwich!)

 Storing leftover sloppy joe meat